Read media coverage and download images, portraits, and logos

 Successful inspiration day

-Møllerens Inspiration Day 2022 was packed with both facts and humor.
-It gave 150 registered participants an exciting day of refreshment and a clear message that we are moving towards more demanding times.
+Møllerens Inspirasjonsdag 2022 was packed with both facts and humor.
+It gave 150 participants an exciting day with new insights and a clear message that we are heading towards more challenging times.

 September 20, 2022